aljachimiak/node-box/README.md

 Run  <code> vagrant up</code>   and watch your node-box get built.
 The base box is Ubuntu 32 and the following packages get installed:
   - VIM
     - with js highlighting
-    - and line numbers
+    - and line numbers!
-  -node.js
+  - node.js
     - and npm
-    - and other dependencies node.js are installed
+    - plus other dependencies for node.js are installed

 ## Enter your node-box
 Just enter <code>vagrant ssh</code> in the directory and you will be greeted by the Ubuntu operating system.